iandow/lambda_layer_factory/README.md

 # Instructions for Building Custom Operators

 This section explains how to build custom operators as AWS Lambda functions using Python.
-You should package library dependencies as Lambda Layers, because:
-* they make Lambda functions smaller and faster to build and deploy
-* they enable you to use the AWS Lambda in-browser code editor (for functions less than 3MB).
+We recommend packaging library dependencies as Lambda Layers because they make Lambda functions smaller, which makes them faster to build and easier to view in the AWS Lambda in-browser code editor.

 There are two important [AWS Lambda Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) to be aware of:
 * A function can use no more than 5 layers at a time.
 * The total unzipped size of the function and all layers must be smaller than 250 MB.

-Here are the steps to build a boilerplate Python3 lambda function using boto3 as a lambda layer:
+***The following steps build a boilerplate operator as a Python3 lambda function using the boto3 library as a lambda layer.***

 ## Step 1 - Create the AWS Lambda function
 Package the source code for your lambda function into a zip file and deploy it: